Fedorov Avtomat

-The Fedorov Avtomat (also anglicized as Federov, Автома́т Фёдорова) or FA is a select-fire infantry rifle and also one of the world's first operational automatic rifles, designed by Vladimir Grigoryevich Fyodorov in 1915 and produced in the Russian Empire and later in the Russian Soviet Federative Socialist Republic.
-A total of 3,200 Fedorov rifles were manufactured between 1915 and 1924 in the city of Kovrov; the vast majority of them were made after 1920.
+The Fedorov Avtomat (also anglicized as Federov, Автома́т Фёдорова) or FA is a select-fire infantry rifle and one of the world's first operational automatic rifles, designed by Vladimir Grigoryevich Fyodorov in 1915 and produced in the Russian Empire and later in the Russian Soviet Federative Socialist Republic.
+A limited number of Fedorov rifles were produced during World War I, but the majority, approximately 3,200, were manufactured at the Kovrov Arsenal in the early 1920s.
 The weapon saw limited combat in World War I, but was used more substantially in the Russian Civil War and in the Winter War.
-Some consider it to be an "early predecessor" or "ancestor" of the modern assault rifle.
+Some consider it to be an early predecessor or ancestor of the modern assault rifle.